 'Mismanagement and bureaucracy' made bushfires worse: LNP

-The LNP have accused the Queensland Government of making the state more vulnerable after blocking a parliamentary inquiry looking into issues contributing to last year's devastating bushfires.
+THE LNP has accused the Queensland Government of making the state more vulnerable after it blocked a parliamentary inquiry examining issues that contributed the devastating bushfires that ripped through the region late last year.

-LNP Leader Deb Frecklington said a Parliamentary Inquiry was vital to get to the bottom of what contributed to the severity of the bushfires, what could have been done better to get bushfire management policies right.
+LNP Leader Deb Frecklington said a parliamentary inquiry was vital to get to the bottom of what contributed to the severity of the bushfires and what could have been done better to get bushfire management policies right.

 "We believe mismanagement and bureaucracy worsened those fires," Ms Frecklington said.